JetBrains/intellij-sdk-docs/topics/ui/principles/empty_state.md

 Explain the current state.

-The default pattern is “_No [entity] added._” If _added, created, configured_ or other such verbs act as synonyms in a particular case, use the verb _added_ for consistency.
+The default pattern is "_No [entity] added._" If _added, created, configured_ or other such verbs act as synonyms in a particular case, use the verb _added_ for consistency.

 | Incorrect                                                                                                  | Correct                                                 |
 |------------------------------------------------------------------------------------------------------------|---------------------------------------------------------|